New South Wales federal redistribution

 The augmented Electoral Commission considered that the arguments offered in support of retaining the name ‘North Sydney’ were not sufficiently persuasive to depart from the Redistribution Committee’s proposal.

-Noting that the naming guidelines indicated that the names of electoral divisions should not be transferred to new areas without very strong reasons, the augmented Electoral Commission concluded that:
+Noting that the naming guidelines indicated that the names of electorates should not be transferred to new areas without very strong reasons, the augmented Electoral Commission concluded that:

 In consequence, the name ‘North Sydney’ will be retired.